SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   failures or skips.
 Scoped analyzer and whitespace verification pass for every changed C# file, Roslynk reports zero compiler errors and no diagnostics in the changed files, and `git diff --check` passes. `.gitattributes` is unchanged.
+- [x] The completed checkpoint was committed as `4075a0844836e863a93cb2e2f3ca42d202c7df1b` with author and committer `James Jackson-South <james_south@hotmail.com>`.

+Verified inter-intra checkpoint evidence on 2026-08-31:

+- [x] Audited syntax against current libaom `av1/decoder/decodemv.c` and `av1/common/blockd.h`.
+ImageSharp applies the same sequence enable, skip-mode, block-size, and single-reference gates, reads the same four-mode CDF, and reads wedge syntax only within libaom's wedge-supported `BLOCK_8X8` through `BLOCK_32X32` range.
+- [x] Audited reconstruction against `ii_weights1d`, `ii_size_scales`,
+  `build_smooth_interintra_mask`, and `combine_interintra` in current
+  `av1/common/reconinter.c`.
+The ImageSharp weights, plane-size scaling, smooth-mask direction, complemented destination orientation, wedge sign, subsampling, and final 6-bit blend match.
+No production change was required.
+- [x] The mask tests cover all four inter-intra modes, complemented orientation, row-padding sentinels, and the 32-wide curve.
+FeatureTestRunner covers byte and high-bit-depth selectable blending under SIMD and scalar dispatch, and complete `Av1BlockDecoder.DecodeBlock` tests execute smooth inter-intra reconstruction at 8, 10, and 12 bits.
+- [x] Extracted the fixture's 5,327-byte AV1 `mdat` payload and decoded it with the refreshed current libaom `aomdec`, using one thread with row threading disabled.
+All 19 frames decoded.
+The final 19,200 YUV444 samples have SHA-256 `E8B776C2751DC30CA838931A4B74535FC6E681179568A1278747A38CFF2E5BFA` and match the retained native reference with zero differing samples.
+- [x] The real production sequence requires both smooth and wedge inter-intra blocks, compares the final native Y, Cb, and Cr planes exactly, and compares final RGBA presentation through ImageSharp's established reference-output API.
+Its constrained 1,024-byte tracked-allocator run proves motion-field allocation and exactly one return for every allocation.
+- [x] The focused Release checkpoint set passes 50/50 on net10.0 and 50/50 on net11.0, with zero failures or skips.
+Scoped analyzer and whitespace verification pass for both changed C# files.
+  Roslynk reports zero compiler errors and no diagnostics in the changed files, `git diff --check` passes, and `.gitattributes` is unchanged.

 For every item: